Fireworks

 A postcard entitled “Lake Winnipesaukee from Coe Hill, Center Harbor” shows the Dane Farm at the bottom of the hill.

-A view of Red Hill from the farm
+A view of Red Hill from the Dane farm

 A very old view of Red Hill.
-What is now the main highway (Route 25) was just a simple dirt road at the time.
+Main Street was just a simple dirt road at the time.
+Plymouth Street veers uphill on the left.

-Details from early stereoviews, taken from the approximate location of Dane Farm, before it was a farm.
+Early stereoviews, taken from the approximate location of Dane Farm.

 #5 bonus photo.
 Center Harbor in the 1940s.